Hardware-efficient quantum phase estimation via local control

 \section{Discussion and outlook}

 We have presented a toolbox of three methods to measure the phase of the Loschmidt echo without the need for a global Hadamard test.
-The reduced maximum circuit depth comes at the cost of an increased sampling overhead, which we have rigorously bounded.
-Our methods leverage the relation between the Loschmidt echo at successive times.
+Our methods require only a single controlled gate per circuit (or a single layer of controlled gates for the ITE method), resulting in a near-optimally shallow circuit.
+The reduction of the circuit depth comes at the cost of an increased sampling overhead, which we have rigorously bounded; the asymptotic scaling of the sample complexity is summarized in Table~\ref{tab:methods_entangled}.
+Our methods are generally applicable to arbitrary quantum circuits and general many-body Hamiltonians~\footnote{A geometrically local Hamiltonian is preferred for a hardware-efficient approach, however, our methods also reduce the circuit depth for computing the Loschmidt echoes of models including non-local operators.} and our approach does not require a Hamiltonian symmetry or a reference state for which the complex Loschmidt echo is known.
+Instead, we leverage the relation between the Loschmidt echo at successive times.
 This strategy is particularly suitable for spectroscopy applications, which require a complete time series of the complex Loschmidt echo.
 We further highlight that our methods can be applied to any quantum computation platform, including hybrid analog-digital devices.
-On quantum computers with fixed qubit connectivity, the need for auxiliary qubits may necessitate a number of swap operations or may restrict the connectivity of Hamiltonians that can be efficiently implemented in the near term.
-By contrast, we expect no such limitations in architectures with a more flexible connectivity, such as trapped ions or neutral atom arrays~\cite{bruzewicz_trapped-ion_2019, monroe_programmable_2021, henriet_quantum_2020, kaufman_quantum_2021}.
+Previous algorithms relying on globally controlled dynamics are not compatible with the analog Hamiltonian dynamics on quantum simulators.